junmeng6025/ros_aprialtag_basler/basler_setup.md

 IP address already assigned to device "Basler acA1920-40gc (00:30:53:33:46:07)".
 IP: 192.168.3.3, Mask: 255.255.255.0 [24].
 No changes required.
 Reboot the system to make the parameter change permanent.
 ```
+this message might vary due to pylon versions, but should NOT show any contant about "error"

 ### View the capture:
 ```bash
 cd /opt/pylon/bin
 sudo ./pylonviewer
 ```
 Follow the [official document](https://www.forecr.io/blogs/connectivity/pylon-installation-for-basler-camera#:~:text=Then%20the%20user%20interface%20window%20opens.%20Click%20the%20%22Basler%20acA2440%2D35um%22%20option%20under%20USB%20title.)
 Since we connect the BASLER cam via Ethernet cable instead of USB, our cam should be under the category `GigE`

+If the pylonviewer failes to diaplay, try the python script below:

 ### Write a test script
 Refered to the github repo: https://github.com/basler/pypylon